-The Santa Fe Woodturning Lab is the private studio of Laura Yeats, Wood Artist.
+The Woodturning Lab is the private studio of Laura Yeats, Wood Artist.

-Laura has taught experiential learning workshops in design and craft for over 10 years, first in Seattle, then Orcas Island, and now in Santa Fe.
+Laura has taught experiential learning workshops in design and craft for over 10 years, first in the Northwest, and now in the Santa Fe area.
 Her signature workshop The Wood Bowl - From a Tree to Your Table is a comprehensive and rewarding immersion into the design and making process utilizing a unique local resource of fallen and salvaged trees.
 She teaches individuals, two companions and small groups up to four adults.

-In 2018 Laura formed the Santa Fe Woodturning Lab to introduce additional instructors and expand instructional offerings.
+In 2018 Laura formed the Woodturning Lab to introduce additional instructors and expand instructional offerings.

 LAURA YEATS | INSTRUCTOR

 I offer an exclusive design + craft learning experience at my private studio in Galisteo, New Mexico.
 My workshop The Wood Bowl - From a Tree to Your Table is a comprehensive immersion where students explore the qualities and nuances of natural materials, learn principles of form and design and develop fine craft skills.
 Each student makes at least one beautiful bowl from a local fallen and salvaged tree.

 My workshops are designed for those wanting to learn with intention and focus in a safe, intimate environment.
 Students will make bowls from start to finish, literally from a fallen tree through to a finished bowl they’ll take home and enjoy.
 In these immersion workshops students tend to experience deeper learning and bigger breakthroughs as they develop their craft.